maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     Type: response
     Comparison: dY/dX

+**Interpretation:** The effect of group size on language scores is 0.074 when percent minority is low (-12.98% from mean), 0.117 at the mean, and 0.161 when percent minority is high (+13.02% from mean).
+Although the slope increases with percent minority, the interaction is not significant, so these differences are not reliable.

 We need to adjust the values because the predictor is centered.
 Alternatively, we can use the original metric with appropriate centering.